-If a surgery is feasible, it will last anywhere from between 4-6 hours, but depends on the complexity of the tumor.
+If surgery is feasible, it will last anywhere from between 4-6 hours, but depends on the complexity of the tumor.

-Radiation therapy lasts up until 7 weeks.
+Radiation therapy lasts up to 7 weeks.

-The treatmens will vary from patient to patient and largely depends on your age, the type and severity of the tumor and your medical history.
+The treatmens will vary from patient to patient and largely depends on your age, the type and severity of the tumor, and your medical history.

 POTENTIAL RISKS & SIDE EFFECTS